yandex-cloud/docs/en/ydb/concepts/backup.md

 ### Checking backup recovery {#capabilities}

-To test the backup feature, [restore the database from a backup](../operations/backups.md) and check the integrity of your data.
+To test the backup feature, [restore your database from a backup](../operations/backups.md) and check the integrity of your data.